-Table 2.2 shows historical rates of improvement and the rates of improvement by alternative for the 2015 Trustees Report, summarized by age group and sex.
-For the intermediate alternative, projected rates of improvement for ages under 50 are generally lower than those experienced over the period 1900-2011, consistent with our expectation of continued generally slower improvement in the future for these age groups.
-For males age 50 and older, the average projected rates of improvement for years after 2011 are slightly higher than those experienced since 1900.
-The projected rates of improvement for women age 50 and older are slightly lower than those assumed for men and generally lower than the rates experienced by this group of women over the period 1900-2011.
+Table 2.2 shows historical rates of improvement and the projected rates of improvement by alternative for the 2016 Trustees Report, summarized by age group and sex.
+For the intermediate alternative, projected rates of improvement for ages under 50 are generally lower than those experienced over the period 1900-2013, consistent with our expectation of continued generally slower improvement in the future for these age groups.
+For males age 50 and older, the average projected rates of improvement for years after 2013 are slightly higher than those experienced since 1900.
+The projected rates of improvement for women age 50 and older are slightly lower than those for men and generally lower than the rates experienced by this group of women over the period 1900-2013.
 This is consistent with our long-held belief that average rates of mortality improvement for women, which had been faster than for men until around 1980, would ultimately converge with male improvement rates.
 Evidence that improvement for females will not always be faster than for males is apparent in data for years since 1980.
-The rate of improvement in mortality for women age 65 and older averaged only 0.45 percent per year during the period 1982-2011.
-This amount was a little more than one-third the average rate of improvement for aged men during this period (1.13 percent).
+The rate of improvement in mortality for women age 65 and older averaged only 0.48 percent per year during the period 1979-2013.
+This period (1.10 percent).

-Table 2.2 also shows that, for all ages combined, the rate of improvement under the intermediate alternative for the period 2039-2089 is 0.73 percent per year for men and 0.68 percent per year for women.
-The ultimate rates of improvement in the 2014 Trustees Report were 0.74 and 0.69 percent per year for males and females, respectively.
+Table 2.2 also shows that, for all ages combined, the rate of improvement under the intermediate alternative for the period 2040-2090 is 0.74 percent per year for men and 0.69 percent per year for women.
+The ultimate rates of improvement in the 2015 Trustees Report were 0.73 and 0.68 percent per year for males and females, respectively.

-A comparison of the basis for past improvement in mortality with the expected basis for future improvement suggests that future improvement is likely to continue, but at a generally slower rate than experienced during the extraordinary 1900-2011 period for ages under 65.
-It seems more reasonable to expect the rate of mortality improvement for the age group 65 and older for the next 75 years to be close to that experienced during 1900-2011 (0.78 percent as shown in table 2.2).
-The trustees believe the average annual rate of decline of 0.71 percent (as shown in table 2.2) over the period 2011-2089 for the intermediate assumption is reasonable in this context.
+A comparison of the basis for past improvement in mortality with the expected basis for future improvement suggests that future improvement is likely to continue, but at a generally slower rate than experienced during the extraordinary 1900-2013 period for ages under 65.
+It seems more reasonable to expect the rate of mortality improvement for the age group 65 and older for the next 75 years to be slightly slower compared to that experienced during 1900-2013 (0.81 percent as shown in table 2.2).
+The trustees believe the average annual rate of decline of 0.69 percent (as shown in table 2.2) over the period 2013-2090 for the intermediate assumption is reasonable in this context.